wanxinjin/learning_lcs/random/results/res_6/readme.md

-This is to test the valid range
+This is to add a bias to the LCP equation